hpcaubuserguide/hpcaub_userguide/userdoc/octopus/machine_learning.rst

      resources are scarce.

 Tensorflow has built in checkpointing features for training models.
-Details on possible workflows for jobs with checkpoints can be found in
+Details on possible workflows for jobs with checkpoints can be found in the :ref:`slurm jobs guide <octopus_jobs_checkpoints_resume>`

 Troubleshooting